shajra/nix-example/pkgs-make/README.md

 -   plain (no overrides)
 -   curated (with overrides)

-By default, you get the curated variant.
-But you can import `variant/plain` if you don't prefer these overrides:
+By default, you get the plain variant.
+But you can import `variant/curated` if you'd like to try out these overrides:

 ```text
 …